Bug vs Error: Key Differences

 Example of an Error

 Let’s say a dev has typed an incorrect variable name or mistaken a design notation.
-The result will be inconsistencies (incorrect login, syntax, or logic) in code leading to an error.
-Needless to say, inconsistent code leads to undesirable or non-existent functioning of the software itself.
+The result will be inconsistencies (incorrect login, syntax, or logic) in code, leading to an error.
+Needless to say, inconsistent code leads to undesirable or non-existent software functioning.

 What is an Issue?

 The term Issue is a bit of a catch-all.
 In software testing circles, it denotes the existence of some anomaly or flaw in a software system that requires resolution.
-Therefore, an Issue can be anything from a bug, missing or incorrect documentation, a request for changing a feature, or some other task to be accomplished.
+Therefore, an issue can be anything from a bug, missing or incorrect documentation, a request for changing a feature, or some other task to be accomplished.
 It can include bugs and feature requests, user feedback, design problems, documentation gaps, or project management challenges.

-Issue is a term used by clients and managers to indicate that something is going wrong with the software at hand.
+The issue is the term clients and managers use to indicate something is wrong with the software.
 It is used when they aren’t sure where the problem emerges from.
-Once an issue is detected, it needs to be analyzed to verify its nature, and then assigned to the relevant team for resolution.
+Once an issue is detected, it must be analyzed to verify its nature and then assigned to the relevant team for resolution.

 Difference between Bug and Issue